 You can take less cash when you travel because it is accepted worldwide.
 No hassles, no delays and no "two-forms-of-identification-I'll-have-to-get-my-supervisor" approval process.

 It helps you avoid the interest charges of a credit card and the nuisance of having a check get lost in the mail.

 · When you are at an Automated Teller Machine.

 Check your balances in checking or savings, transfer funds between the two, or make a cash withdrawal from your checking.

 For more information on how you can get your First Fidelity Bank Debit Card, stop by or give us a call.

 Certificates of Deposit

 First Fidelity Bank offers competitive rates in a wide range of terms to best accommodate your needs.
 Your funds invested in certificates of deposit are FDIC insured to the maximum amount allowed by law.

 You can pick the term that's right for you.
 Our CD terms range from one to sixty months.
-For as little as $500 you can begin enjoying the high yields of a First Fidelity Bank CD.
+For as little as $500 you can invest in a Fidelity Bank CD.
 Call any branch location to speak with one of our customer service representatives.